Should You Invest With Edward Jones?

 One of the first questions you should ask a prospective advisor of any kind is: How do you get paid?
 One way Edward Jones gets paid is through revenue sharing with their network of mutual fund companies.

+For example Edward Jones is a big user of American Funds, which has a large selection of mostly high-quality mutual funds with various pay structures through different mutual fund share classes.
 These can be front-loaded funds, back-loaded funds, or load-waived funds with 12b-1 fees.
 However, Edward Jones does not consistently or completely invest client assets in no-load funds, which are often advantageous for investors.
 It's important for investors to understand mutual fund fees before investing, no matter their trust level with the advisor.

 Edward Jones Reviews and Complaints